AllenInstitute/BarWare-pipeline/README.md

 ```

 **Image building**
-If you would like to re-build the image, the Dockerfile is provided in the BarWare-pipeline repository:
+If you would like to re-build the Docker image, the Dockerfile is provided in the BarWare-pipeline repository:
 ```
 cd BarWare-pipeline
 docker build ./ -t barware:v1.0